Quantitative/Categorical Data Identify each of the following as q... | Channels for Pearson+

 Quantitative Data

 Quantitative data refers to numerical information that can be measured and expressed mathematically.
 This type of data allows for statistical analysis and can be used to calculate averages, variances, and other statistical measures.
-Examples include measurements like height, weight, and platelet counts, which can take on a range of values.
+Examples include height, weight, and temperature, where the values can be quantified and compared.

 Recommended video: